shadynafie/AzanNotification/README.md

 Make sure the following are in place before using this blueprint:

 1. **Islamic Prayer Times** integration is installed and correctly configured
-2. Each prayer time is available as a `sensor` with `device_class: timestamp`
-3. You have the **Home Assistant Mobile App** installed and notifications enabled
+2. You have the **Home Assistant Mobile App** installed and notifications enabled
-4. Your mobile device is selected under `notify_device`

 ---